oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTransformers_Quantization/README.md

-# `Quantizing Transformer Model using Intel® Extention for Transformers (ITREX)` Sample
+# `Quantizing Transformer Model using Intel® Extension for Transformers (ITREX)` Sample

 The `Quantizing Transformer Model using Intel® Extension for Transformers (ITREX)` sample illustrates the process of quantizing the `Intel/neural-chat-7b-v3-3` language model.
 This model, a fine-tuned iteration of *Mistral-7B*, undergoes quantization utilizing Weight Only Quantization (WOQ) techniques provided by Intel® Extension for Transformers (ITREX).